the-sett/elm-serverless-demo/README.md

 A policy has been created that yields sufficient permission to deploy these demos.
 This can be found in the 'deploy-policy.json' file.

+Note: At the moment the AWS deployment is hard-coded to the 'default' profile and the 'eu-west-2' region.

+To deploy the demos to AWS:

     npm install
     npm run deploy

-Note: At the moment the AWS deployment is hard-coded to the 'default' profile and the 'eu-west-2' region.
+To shut down and remove the demos from AWS:

+    npm run undeploy

 ## Other FaaS platforms